DenzelBraithwaite/Vault-of-Knowledge/svelte.md

 ## Overview

 **Svelte** _(slender, elegant)_ is a compiler _(not a framework)_ to create and ship highly optimized code quickly.
 I use this paired with **Vite** _(French for 'fast', used to host and refresh the local page)_ to rapidly create, test and deploy web apps.
 Since the documentation for Svelte is pretty good, this _guide_ will be more of a cheat sheet than anything.
 It will hold reminders and common syntax that will be useful for daily operations.
 This will serve as a reference point for all things Svelte.
 I won't be using **SvelteKit** for the foreseeable future, so I'll only be covering core Svelte Syntax.

+_These notes are based on Svelte 3 and have not been updated for over a year.
+Svelte 4 introduces some changes but most are not breaking changes.
+Svelte 5 introduces runes and other breaking changes.
+Remember to follow the official docs and read up on Svelte 5 here [Svelte 5 preview](https://svelte-5-preview.vercel.app/docs/introduction)_

 <br>